NVlabs/stylegan2-ada-pytorch/README.md

 | 1024x1024  | 4    | 11h 36m   | 12d 02h    | 40.1&ndash;40.8   | 8.4 GB  | 21.9 GB
 | 1024x1024  | 8    | 5h 54m    | 6d 03h     | 20.2&ndash;20.6   | 8.3 GB  | 44.7 GB

-The above measurements were done using NVIDIA Tesla V100 GPUs with default settings (`--cfg=auto --aug=ada --metrics=fid50k_full`). "sec/kimg" shows the expected range of variation in raw training performance, as reported in `log.txt`, and "GPU mem" and "CPU mem" show the peak memory consumption observed over the course of training.
+The above measurements were done using NVIDIA Tesla V100 GPUs with default settings (`--cfg=auto --aug=ada --metrics=fid50k_full`). "sec/kimg" shows the expected range of variation in raw training performance, as reported in `log.txt`.
+"GPU mem" and "CPU mem" show the highest observed memory consumption, excluding the peak at the beginning caused by `torch.backends.cudnn.benchmark`.

 In typical cases, 25000 kimg or more is needed to reach convergence, but the results are already quite reasonable around 5000 kimg.
 1000 kimg is often enough for transfer learning, which tends to converge significantly faster.
 The following figure shows example convergence curves for different datasets as a function of wallclock time, using the same settings as above: